SPECT (single photon emission computed tomography) scan

 How does a SPECT scan work?

-A SPECT scan integrates two technologies to view your body: computed tomography (CT) and a radioactive material (tracer).
+SPECT is a nuclear imaging scan that integrates computed tomography (CT) and a radioactive tracer.
 The tracer is what allows doctors to see how blood flows to tissues and organs.

-Before the SPECT scan, you are injected with a chemical that is radiolabled, meaning it emits gamma rays that can be detected by the scanner.
-The computer collects the information emitted by the gamma rays and translates them into two-dimensional cross-sections.
+Before the SPECT scan, a tracer is injected into your bloodstream.
+The tracer is radiolabeled, meaning it emits gamma rays that can be detected by the CT scanner.
+The computer collects the information emitted by the gamma rays and displays it on the CT cross-sections.
 These cross-sections can be added back together to form a 3D image of your brain.

 The type of tracer used depends on what your doctor wants to measure.
 For example, if your doctor is looking at a tumor, he or she might use radiolabled glucose (FDG) and watch how it is metabolized by the tumor.

 The test differs from a PET scan in that the tracer stays in your blood stream rather than being absorbed by surrounding tissues, thereby limiting the images to areas where blood flows.
 SPECT scans are cheaper and more readily available than higher resolution PET scans.

 A SPECT scan is primarily used to view how blood flows through arteries and veins in the brain.
 Tests have shown that it might be more sensitive to brain injury than either MRI or CT scanning because it can detect reduced blood flow to injured sites.

 SPECT scanning is also useful for presurgical evaluation of medically uncontrolled seizures (Fig. 1).
 The test can be performed between seizures (interictal) or during a seizure (ictal) to determine blood flow to areas where the seizures originate.